Marker Logo

 Topics.
 This monument and memorial is listed in this topic list: War, US Civil.

 Location.
-Marker has been permanently removed.
+Monument has been reported missing.
 It was located near 39° 18.528′

 Confederate Soldiers and Sailors Monument Marker image.
 Click for full size.

-Photographed By Don Morfe, February 26, 2017
+Photographed by Don Morfe, February 26, 2017

 2. Confederate Soldiers and Sailors Monument Marker